Mr-Dolphin0777/PasswordGenerator/README.md

 # PasswordGenerator
-This is a password generator what generates random numbers and password from user input
+This is a password generator what generates random numbers and characters from user input